Cisco AMP for Endpoints

 - From the “Security Data” section, click the Cloud Services icon.
 The “Add Event Source” panel appears.

-- Name your event source.
+- Enter the name of your event source.

 - Optionally choose to send unparsed logs.